-Over the past 25 years the Melanoma Foundation has made significant breakthroughs, many of which have lead to prevention , early diagnosis, and improved treatments for melanoma.
+Over the past 25 years the Melanoma Foundation has provided support to a number of research programs at Sydney Medical School, a number of which have contributed to the prevention, early diagnosis, and improved treatments for melanoma.
 Here a just a few:

 - Support for the Sydney Melanoma Unit (SMU) at RPA Hospital (1986-2008), enabling it to become the largest centre for melanoma management in the world.